jamesqo/Target.WindowsRuntime/README.md

-# .NET Core Targets for Windows Runtime
+# Windows Runtime APIs for .NET Core

 Creating a .NET Core library?
 Want to use native Windows Runtime APIs?
 You've come to the right place.